How Can Penetration Testing Protect Your Assets?

 In any industry, there are assets that need to be protected.
 You may not think that your organization has a “security issue,” but third-party validation through penetration testing can either validate or deny that.
 Cardholder data, Social Security numbers, protected health information, access credentials, intellectual property – businesses across industries need to recognize how penetration testing can protect their assets.

-- Casinos – The gaming industry has earned a reputation of strict, effective physical security.
+- Casinos – The gaming industry has earned a reputation for strict, effective physical security.
 As technology advances, though, so should cybersecurity.
 If a casino is connected to a hotel, are the networks segmented appropriately?
 If not, a hacker may have found a way into the casino’s gaming network.
-From there, they could have access to the security cameras, ability to manipulate odds, see payout information for each machine, alter rewards information, or worse.
+From there, they could have access to the security cameras, the ability to manipulate odds, see payout information for each machine, alter rewards information, or worse.

 - Hotels – Cardholder data, passport information, rewards numbers, room information, security systems, and more could be compromised if a hotel is hacked.
 The Marriott hack exposed in 2018 is now one of the largest known thefts of personal records in history.
 When Marriott’s Starwood reservation system was breached, the personal data of up to 500 million guests was compromised.